aws-samples/sample-malaysia-secure-lz/cloudformation/readme.md

     - StackName: "lz-organization-kms-iam"
     - Parameters: Set the KeyAdministratorArn parameter to the permitted IAM Admin Role.
     - For the Control Tower Backup key, ensure to create a new replica key in us-east-1 and any other additional governed region.
 Go to KMS console, select the "control-tower-backup-key", go to "Regionality" and "Create new replica keys" for us-east-1.

+5. Enable AWS Organization Central Root Management.
+Go to AWS Organization console, select "Centralize root access for member accounts" under IAM.

-5. Enable AWS Organization Trusted Access for selected services (GuardDuty, Security Hub, Inspector, Detective, Firewall Manager, IAM Access Analyzer, IAM, CloudFormation, Backup).
+6. Enable AWS Organization Trusted Access for selected services (GuardDuty, Security Hub, Inspector, Detective, Firewall Manager, IAM Access Analyzer, IAM, CloudFormation, Backup).
     - Deployment Region: Malaysia ap-southeast-5
     - CloudFormation script: "lz-organization-service-access.yaml"
     - StackName: "lz-organization-service-access"

-6. Enable Control Tower in management account in Malaysia region.
+7. Enable Control Tower in management account in Malaysia region.
 Follow these instructions from [AWS Control Tower quick start guide](https://docs.aws.amazon.com/controltower/latest/userguide/quick-start.html)
-    - Additional region for governance: us-east-1
+    - Additional region for governance (for global services such as IAM, CloudFront, Route53): us-east-1
     - Foundational OU: Security
     - Additional OU: Opt out of creating OU
     - Create a log-archive account and an audit account as part of Control Tower implementation.